gremlin/bootcamp-infrastructure/README.md

 }
 ```

-Note that the group IDs are arbitrary strings (no special characters) and for Gremlin bootcamps we simply use "01", "02", "03", etc.
+Note that the keys for this object are arbitrary strings (no special characters) and for Gremlin bootcamps we simply use "01", "02", "03", etc. ID and secret can be retrieved from your Gremlin account under the `Team Settings > Configuration` section.

 Using the Gremlin credentials JSON object above, you can then run Terraform: